Graduation Decorations That Go for the Gold

 Duct tape, you’ve come a long way!
 One of the simplest ways to customize and add some pizzazz to your centerpieces is to wrap a piece of gold duct tape around the vase and write a message on the tape.
 This gold duct tape is actually dry-erase as well—what could be easier!

 Black-and-gold is a popular color combo this season, and there are many different invitations available with this look.
-I love this one from the Fine Stationery graduation collection!.
 The glitter on the border and cap are fun, but the simplicity of the design makes it sophisticated at the same time.

 I used a few different techniques for this special arrangement, but each one is very easy to do.